Iowa Bill of Sale Form – Download Free Template

 A Bill of Sale is an important document you should get after purchasing a vehicle or boat in Iowa.
 As of 1st January 2022, the bill of sale has become mandatory for registering the vehicle before you can drive it on the road in Iowa.

-What is the Iowa Bill of Sale For?
+What is an Iowa Bill of Sale?

 The bill of sale is an official transaction record required when buying or selling a vehicle, trailer, or boat.
 It provides legal proof that ownership has been transferred and is often required for title transfers, tax calculations, and registration with the Iowa Department of Transportation (DOT).